COT3 Advice For Employers

 Acas settlements are legally-binding contracts between the parties to settle actual or potential complaints to the Employment Tribunal.

-A COT3 is usually offered after a prospective claimant has contacted Acas, but it is possible for employers to initiate Acas involvement, if they consider that relevant proceedings may be issued against them.
+A COT3 is usually offered after a prospective claimant has contacted Acas, but it is possible for you as employers to initiate Acas involvement, if you consider that relevant proceedings may be issued against you.

 The role of the Acas conciliator is to: